laurentgauthier/p-lane-lines/README.md

 This was done after noticing that looking too far ahead in the distance when the road is turning right or left was introducing noise in the lane line detection.

-### No Lane Detected

-If the lane line detection is too weak a threshold defined under which

-This is based on the total length of the hough lines reported the left or right lane line.

 ### Type of Lane Line